-What are we doing and by when? - A further 56 Ambulance Care Assistants training places have been offered to new recruits in November and December to fill vacancies and provide additional capacity over the winter period.
+What are we doing and by when? - Over 40 trainee Ambulance Care Assistants completed training during December to fill vacancies and provide additional capacity over the winter period.
 This will improve service delivery for patients and provide capacity to handle low acuity level, same day unscheduled care patients, easing pressure on A&E resources.

-60 new replacement PTS vehicles have now come into service in 2019, helping to improve the efficiency, reliability and comfort of the PTS fleet.
+The next tranche of 60 new replacement PTS vehicles, designed with the input of staff and patients, are being ordered in March for delivery during 2020, helping to improve the efficiency, reliability and comfort of the PTS fleet.